“Piecing together the world you want is an impossible task if you haven’t first pieced yourself together “

 Where are the missing pieces?

 The pieces are everywhere.
-They are inside of us covered by narratives that prevent me from seeing them.
-They are outside as we learn and develop our skills and understanding.
+They are inside of us covered by narratives that prevent us from seeing them.
+They are outside as we discover, learn, and develop our skills and understanding.
 Some are yet to be invented as we offer something that only us can create.

 The challenge is that like the piece of loose thread, some of the pieces will only become visible under the right light.
 Growth, despair, joy, discomfort, happiness, reflection, etc… are examples of some of the light that we need to bring to our daily existence to start seeing the pieces.